lutchit/socialNetwork/API.md

 - GET /api/groups

-The `GET /api/groups` request can be used to retrieve all groups.
+The `GET /api/groups` request can be used to retrieve all groups with a formatted form.

 Response Code | Content-type | Content
 ---------- | ------------- | -------------